Classification of Fermi-LAT sources with deep learning using energy and time spectra: Method

-As will be evident from the subsequent discussion, our neural network architectures are very flexible and additional features, apart from the energy and time spectra, can easily be included in the classification algorithms.
+In a dense neural network (DNN) each neuron in a specific layer is connected to all neurons in the previous and subsequent layers, see e.g.\ \citet{Carleo_2019}.
+A visualisation of the DNN architecture used in this work is shown in Fig.~\ref{fig:ml} for illustration.
+Each box in the figure corresponds to a layer in the DNN, and shows the layer type, the input shape to the layer and the shape of its output.
+In the dense layers we use $\text{ReLU}(x)=\max(0, x)$ as activation function, except for the final layer where the softmax activation converts our output into a probability distribution.
+As illustrated in Fig.~\ref{fig:ml}, the DNN consist of two branches, one for the energy spectrum and one for the time series, which are eventually merged into a fully connected network for classification.
+Both our neural network architectures are very flexible and additional features, apart from the energy and time spectra, can easily be included in the classification algorithms.
 We will explore the impact of additional features on the classification performance in Sec.~\ref{sec:results}, in particular for the task of differentiating between the YNG and MSP classes of pulsars.
+When adding additional features, we append a third branch to the architecture, which is merged for classification with the other two branches in the same way as before.

+We have used a ten-fold cross-validation procedure to optimise the hyperparameters of our networks.
+Hyperparameters are those parameters that are not optimised during training itself, but need to be set beforehand.
+In this work we considered the number of layers in each branch, the number of nodes in these layers, the number of layers in the final classification part as well as the number of nodes within these layers as hyperparameters of the architecture.
+We tune these hyperparameters using ten-fold cross validation as follows: The training set is divided into ten subsets.
+The networks with different hyperparameters are trained on nine of these subsets and evaluated on the tenth.
+This is repeated ten times, always taking another subset for the evaluation.
+This procedure allows us to evaluate on the full training set while keeping a test set that has not been used for hyperparameter optimisation.

+As our data consists of serial data with two features, the input needs to be flattened to be analysed by the DNN.
+The hyperparameter search gives good results for the DNN with one hidden layer with 16 nodes for both time and energy series.
+After concatenating the two branches, 32 features are the input to the classification part of the network.
+This part consists again of one hidden layer, now with four nodes, and the final output layer with two nodes (one for each class, see next subsections).